pushstack[.]co redirect removal instructions

 What is pushstack[.]co?

-Pushstack[.]co is an untrustworthy website which contains questionable content.
-However, if visited, it might redirect people to a couple of other websites of this kind.
-Either way, its visitors do not open it intentionally.
-Typically, websites like pushstack[.]co get opened by potentially unwanted applications (PUAs) that are installed on browser's and/or operating systems.
-Also, apps of this type are often designed to gather various data and display ads.
-Some examples of pages that function as pushstack[.]co does are shireamentsp[.]info, notify-system[.]com and mediasvideo[.]live.
+pushstack[.]co is an untrustworthy website that contains dubious content.
+If opened, it can redirect people to a number of other websites of this kind.
+Note that visitors do not generally arrive this site intentionally - websites such as pushstack[.]co are opened by potentially unwanted applications (PUAs) installed on browsers and/or operating systems.
+Furthermore, these apps are often designed to gather data and display ads.
+Some examples of web pages that have similar functionality to pushstack[.]co include shireamentsp[.]info, notify-system[.]com, and mediasvideo[.]live.

-The aforementioned unwanted apps open questionable websites (like pushstack[.]co) in a new browser window or tab.
-Once opened, those websites either immediately redirect users to a couple (about two or three) other shady pages or they provide users with some dubious content.
-The way they behave depends on visitor's geographic location.
-This particular website supposed to load some video, however, only if a visitor clicks the "Allow" button.
-This is one of the clickbait techniques that shady pages use to trick people into allowing to show them notifications.
-If allowed, websites of this type start to display unwanted (and often deceptive) notifications, ads and other shady content.
-We advise against allowing websites like pushstack[.]co to show notifications.
-Furthermore, most unwanted apps of this type collect various data.
-For example: IP addresses, entered search queries, geolocations, URLs of visited websites, and other browsing-related information.
-Sometimes they are designed to record personal, sensitive data too.
-As if it were not enough, their developers share all that data with third parties (potentially, cyber criminals) who misuse it to generate revenue.
-Such actions (information tracking and sharing) can cause users problems with online privacy, browsing safety, and so on.
-Also, people who use PUAs risk to become victims of identity theft.
-One more problem with PUAs is that most of them feed users with coupons, pop-up ads, surveys, banners and other advertisements.
-When clicked, these ads open untrustworthy or/and malicious pages or execute scripts designed to download and install unwanted software.
-For these reasons we recommend to uninstall all unknown, unwanted or suspicious apps that are installed on browsers and/or operating systems immediately.
+The aforementioned unwanted apps open dubious websites (such as pushstack[.]co) in a new browser window or tab.
+Once opened, these sites immediately redirect users to a number (about two or three) of other dubious pages or deliver dubious content.
+The way they behave depends on the visitor's geographic location.
+This particular website supposedly loads a video, however, only if the visitor clicks the "Allow" button.
+This is one of many 'clickbait' techniques that dubious web pages use to trick people into allowing them to show notifications.
+If allowed, websites of this type start to display unwanted (and often deceptive) notifications, ads and other dubious content.
+We advise against allowing websites such as pushstack[.]co to show notifications.
+Furthermore, most PUAs collect data.
+For example, IP addresses, entered search queries, geolocations, URLs of visited websites, and other browsing-related information.
+They sometimes record personal, sensitive data.
+Developers share the data with third parties (potentially, cyber criminals) who misuse it to generate revenue.
+These actions (information tracking and sharing) can cause problems with online privacy, browsing safety, and so on.
+Furthermore, people who use PUAs risk becoming victims of identity theft.
+PUAs also feed users with coupons, pop-up ads, surveys, banners, and other advertisements.
+When clicked, these open untrustworthy, malicious web pages or execute scripts designed to download and install unwanted software.
+Therefore, we recommend that you uninstall all unknown, unwanted or suspicious apps from browsers and operating systems immediately.